-In the case of failure, the laser light emitted from the projection lens should not exceed the upper limit of the appropriate class.
+In the case of failure, the laser light emitted from the projection lens shall not exceed the AEL of the appropriate class.
 Particularly, in the failure mode where the degree of hazard is extremely high, the measures to control the emission of the projection light to outside must be taken immediately.
 In addition, it is desirable that this protective mechanism is not automatically reset as long as user or the service person carries out a specific operation.
+Entrust specific countermeasures to manufacturers.

-- Remark: For example, in the case of the failure mode such as excursion laser output or breakage of the laser light diffuser, - 1) Stop the power supply to the laser drive circuit and stop the laser light oscillation. - Block the laser light by using a mechanical shutter of light resistance/heat resistance.
+Explanations of the failure mode such as excursion laser output or breakage of the laser light diffuser are shown next.

+- Example 1 Stop the power supply to the laser drive circuit and stop the laser light oscillation. - Example 2 Block the laser light by using a mechanical shutter of light resistance/heat resistance.